-Helsingfors remained a relatively modest city until the 19th century and couldn't surpass the prominence of the old capital, Turku.
-After the Russo-Swedish war, Finland came under Russian rule, leading Tsar Alexander I to shift the Grand Duchy's capital from Turku to the closer proximity of Helsinki.
+Sweden's ongoing struggle against its economic and political adversary, the Hanseatic League.
+However, Helsingfors remained a relatively modest city until the 19th century and couldn't surpass the prominence of the old capital, Turku.
+After the Russo-Swedish war, Finland came under Russian rule, leading Tsar Alexander I to shift the Grand Duchy's capital from Turku to Helsinki, closer to St.Petersburg.

-Finland's national awakening took root in the mid-19th century with the of the emergence Fennomania movement, which aimed to foster the development of the Finnish language and culture within Russia-controlled Finland.
-The Swedish-speaking minority, of which many were native speakers or Swedish bv birth, comprised the elite of Finnish society and played a dual role in this narrative.
-Some felt threatened by the rise of the Finnish language and culture and mobilized to strengthen their rights8.
+Finland's national awakening took root in the mid-19th century with the emergence of the Fennomania movement, which aimed to foster the development of the Finnish language and culture within Russia-controlled Finland.
+The Swedish-speaking minority, of which many were native speakers or Swedish by birth. comprised the elite of Finnish society and played a dual role in this narrative.
+Some were Fennomans, some others felt threatened by the rise of the Finnish language and culture and mobilized to strengthen their rights8.